Germany's soft-spoken Klose sets scoring record

 He has seen off challenges from a number of younger strikers eager to replace him, including Mario Gomez.

-Indeed, Klose is the only specialised striker in Germany coach Joachim Loew's squad in Brazil after Gomez was dropped.
+Indeed, Klose is the only specialized striker in Germany coach Joachim Loew's squad in Brazil after Gomez was dropped.

 Alongside his record-breaking goal tally, Klose will long be remembered for his sportsmanship with his acts of fair play making headline news in Germany.